M0xB24/Disaster-Response-Classifier/README.md

 - train_classifier.py data/DisasterResponse.db models/classifier.pkl

 ### How to run the web app
-1. Unzip disaster_response_pipeline_project.zip or look into the disaster_response_pipeline_project folder.
-2. Run the following commands in the project's root directory to set up your database and model in a commad prompt.
+1. Run the following commands in the project's root directory to set up your database and model in a commad prompt.

     - To run ETL pipeline that cleans data and stores in database `.../process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`